Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Some non-albicans Candida species may respond differently to standard treatments, making accurate identification important.

-3. The Underlying Factors May Not Have Been Addressed
+3. Underlying Factors May Not Have Been Addressed

-Several factors may increase the risk of recurrent thrush, including:
+Several factors may increase the risk of recurrent thrush.

-Antibiotics can alter normal microbial communities, which may create an environment that allows Candida overgrowth in some women.
+Antibiotics can alter normal microbial communities and may create an environment that allows Candida overgrowth in some women.

-Hormonal changes, pregnancy and hormonal therapies may influence the vaginal environment.
+Hormonal changes, pregnancy and some hormonal therapies may influence the vaginal environment and susceptibility to thrush.

 Poorly controlled diabetes can increase susceptibility to recurrent Candida infections.

-Some women may have individual immune responses that increase their susceptibility to recurrent infections.
+Some women may have individual immune responses that increase their likelihood of recurrent infections.

-For women with recurrent, confirmed vulvovaginal candidiasis, treatment may be different from a single episode of thrush.
+For women with recurrent, confirmed vulvovaginal candidiasis, treatment may differ from the management of a single episode.

 Management may involve: